Kids love fruit roll-ups and fruit snacks, yup, even mine. However, do you know what’s in fruit roll-ups?

 - Spread your fruit THIN.
 I should have made two pans, or at least one and 1/2, because ours were a bit thick and some was still a little sticky in the middle.
 You want it all to be nicely dry and leathery.

 - This recipe, had I spread them right, would have made enough fruit roll-ups for two or three weeks of snacks for one kid.
 I felt like it took a lot of fresh fruit to make them, so I likely would not make them all the time.
 More like if I have leftover fruit that I don’t make ice pops with or I get a good Farmers’ Market deal on a ton of some fruit.
 If you’ve got a kid who won’t eat fruit or veggies, these rock.
-Luckily, my kid like fruit and veggies, and will eat them just fine whole, so these are more a treat, not an everyday thing.
+Luckily, my kid like fruit and veggies, so these are more a treat, not an everyday thing.

 - The issue of having the oven on so long bothered me a bit.
 However, what I’d likely do is make more batches at once to justify the heat use.
 Because this was an experiment, I just made the one batch – not good use of my oven.